bbheemara/OtakuWalL/readme.md

 3. Change according to your need
 In main.py change anime_name='your fav anime'
-also change city='your city for weather' and If you want to change font of your choice just download your font and save in assets/fonts folder then in main.py FONT_PATH = 'assets/fonts/<your_font>'
+also change city='your city for weather'(Sign up for https://openweathermap.org/ and get your api key it's free and paste in .env) and If you want to change font of your choice just download your font and save in assets/fonts folder then in main.py FONT_PATH = 'assets/fonts/<your_font>'